Donald Trump appeals $454 million judgment in New York civil fraud case - ExBulletin

 If the decision stands, Habba said, it will serve as a signal to all Americans that New York is no longer open for business.

 Trump couldn't appeal the decision immediately because the clerk's office at the Engorons courthouse had to file a document known as a judgment to make it official.
-This was done on Friday.
+This was done on Friday, opening a 30-day window for Trump to pay or appeal and request a stay.

-Trump's appeal will likely focus on Engoron, whom Trump's lawyers have accused of tangible and overwhelming bias, as well as objections to the legal mechanisms involved in James' trial.
+During the trial, Trump's lawyers accused Engoron of tangible and overwhelming bias.
+They also objected to the legal mechanics of the James trial.
 Trump claims the law she sued him under is a consumer protection law that is normally used to curb companies that defraud customers.

 Trump's lawyers have already gone to the Appellate Division at least 10 times to challenge Engoron's previous rulings, including during trial in an unsuccessful attempt to overturn a hush order and $15,000 fine for violations after Trump made a derogatory and false social media post about a key court staff member.